Roland woman killed in fiery crash of SUV

 A 39-year-old Little Rock man died Sunday in a two-vehicle crash in a Little Rock intersection, according to a state police report.

-Michael Perry, 39, was driving a 2012 Volkswagen at 4:17 a.m. when he collided with a 2017 Nissan at West 12th Street and South University Avenue, according to the report, which said the direction the vehicles were traveling was unknown.
+Michael Perry, 39, was driving a 2012 Volkswagen at 4:17 a.m. when he collided with a 2017 Nissan at West 12th Street and South University Avenue, according to the report.

 Aaron Perkins, 29, of Little Rock, the driver of the Nissan, was injured in the crash, the report said.